 How to clean a laptop keyboard

-You touch your keyboard more than just about any other part of your laptop, so it will get dirty.
+You touch your keyboard more than just about any other part of your laptop (especially if you use a separate mouse rather than the touchpad), so it will get dirty.
 A build-up of muck and grime might be inevitable, but how do you clean a laptop keyboard?
-While cleaning your keyboard is neither difficult nor time-consuming, this is only true if you know the best approach.
+While cleaning your keyboard is neither difficult nor time-consuming, it's smart to know the best approach to avoid potentially damaging your device.

 The most important thing to mention is the need to take care.
-Although liquid can be involved in the cleaning process, remember that moisture can fry electronics so be certain to use as little as possible, apply it correctly, and exercise extreme caution at all times.
-With the warnings out of the way, let's take a look at how to clean a laptop keyboard.
+Although liquid can be involved in the cleaning process, remember that moisture can fry even the best laptops - so be certain to use as little as possible, apply it correctly, and exercise caution at all times.
+With that warning out of the way, let's take a look at how to clean a laptop keyboard.

 Tools and Requirements